vh3/tclSenseHat/README.md

       B.  How to interpret temperature and pressure reading for the LPS25H -                              http://www.st.com/resource/en/technical_note/dm00242306.pdf
       C.  Hardware and software guidelines for use of LPS25H pressure sensor http://www.st.com/content/ccc/resource/technical/document/application_note/a0/f2/a5/e7/58/c8/49/b9/DM00108837.pdf/files/DM00108837.pdf/jcr:content/translations/en.DM00108837.pdf

 4. Haven't gotten to the gyro/,mag/accel calculations.
 Interested in seeing if creating IMU is possible.
 There are a ton of people developing IMU libraries here on github.
+This one (written in python for the SenseHat seems a likely candidate to port from python: https://github.com/astro-pi/apollo-soyuz

 Hoping it will be useful to someone, grateful for any help.